ankitects/anki-manual/src/preferences.md

 systems.
 On Macs, you will almost always want to use the OpenGL option.

 Note: If you're using 2.1.50+ (Qt6), please, check [this page](./platform/windows/display-issues.md#qt6).

+**Distractions**
+These options allow you to remove some unnecessary elements from the screen during reviews.
+You can:
+- Hide the top and bottom bar during reviews.
+- Enable the "minimalist" mode, making the interface more compact/less fancy.
+- Reduce motion, to globally disabling transitions/animations.
+- Switching between native styling and the Anki theme (only on Mac/Linux).

 **Show play buttons**
 Whether a clickable (re)play button will be shown in the review screen